 Personal credit cards

-Doctor’s payment plan
+Doctor’s payment plans

 Some plastic surgeons offer in-house financing options for their patients.
 Be sure to ask your doctor about the terms and conditions and what interest charges may apply.
-Keep in mind that if additional procedures are needed, you may need additional financing to pay for it.
+Keep in mind that if additional procedures are needed, you may need additional cosmetic surgery financing to pay for it.

 Medical credit cards